PaulioRandall/p90/README.md

 Import and add **p90** to the `preprocess` array in your `svelte.config.js`.

-`./src/p90-styles.js` is our configuration file that we'll create in a minute.
+`./src/p90-styles.js` exports the config object we'll create in a moment.
 Move and rename as you see fit.

 ```js
 // svelte.config.js